-Figure 3-5.
-System Setup Screen #3 (Service Mode)
+Figure 24 System Setup Screen #3 (Service Mode)

-3.6.1.
-Service Timeout
+4.6.1 Service Timeout

 Displayed in Service Mode.
 Sets the length of time the Service Mode is in effect.
-Stops the monitor for up to 300 minutes (5 hrs) to allow for servicing the unit.
+Changes monitor to Purge Mode and suppresses any alarms for up to 300 minutes (5 hrs) to allow for servicing the unit.
+The default Service Timeout is 15 minutes.